KSCU-radio/kscu-site/content/blog/album-review-roundup-1.md

 +++
 date = 2022-12-17T06:00:00Z
-description = "A collection of album reviews by KSCU DJs." showAuthor = false showDate = true showEdit = false
+description = "We're back again with some music reviews from our DJs, this time sharing reviews of albums rather than recent concert experiences.
+This time with reviews from Andrew Bird, C418, and Pink Floyd." showAuthor = false showDate = true showEdit = false